dizzib/mini-leslie/readme.md

 ## Introduction

-To aim is to reproduce the behaviour of a traditional [Leslie] cabinet but in a smaller space and using less power.
+To aim is to reproduce the behaviour of a traditional [Leslie] cabinet but in a smaller space.

-## Parts required
+## Core parts

-TODO
+* Arduino Nano (or similar)
+* L298N motor driver board
+* 24v/120w scooter motor

 ## Circuit diagram